Aldaviva/RemoteDesktopServicesCertificateSelector/Readme.md

 ## Certificate Conversion
 Both your public certificate and private key are required for servers like Remote Desktop Services.
 These must be imported into a Windows certificate store using [PKCS #12](https://wikipedia.org/wiki/PKCS_12) format, which uses the P12 and PFX file extensions.
 If you don't convert to PKCS #12, the private key can't be imported, and you won't be able to encrypt traffic on your server.

-If you have a certificate that you want to import, like a PEM or DER encoded keypair, you will first need to temporarily convert it to PKCS #12:
+If you have a certificate that you want to import, like a pair of PEM or DER files, you will first need to temporarily convert it to PKCS #12 using [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html).

 ```sh
 openssl pkcs12 -in "mypubliccert.pem.crt" -inkey "myprivatekey.pem.key" -out "mycertandkey.pfx" -export